UbiquityRobotics/blog/content/post/2018-01-21-event-hackerdojo.md

 ### Other information

 The event is free, just bring a love of robots.
+To learn more about Ubiquity Robotics and our robots go to https://ubiquityrobotics.com.